regueialaa/OpenMM2gmx/README.md

 ## Usage

+OpenMM2gmx can be used either from the command line or directly in Python (e.g., in a Jupyter Notebook).

+### Option 1: Command line

-Run the script from the command line with the following arguments:
+Run the script with the following arguments:

 ```bash
 python OpenMM2gmx.py \